cnbbooks/lfe-sicp/ch1/functions-as-general-methods.md

 (Note that $$y = \frac{y + \frac{x}{y}}{2}$$ is a simple transformation of the equation $$y = \frac{x}{y}$$; to derive it, add $$y$$ to both sides of the equation and divide by 2.)

-With this modification, the square-root procedure works.
-In fact, if we unravel the definitions, we can see that the sequence of approximations to the square root generated here is precisely the same as the one generated by our original square-root procedure of the section [Example: Square Roots by Newton's Method]().
+With this modification, the square-root function works.
+In fact, if we unravel the definitions, we can see that the sequence of approximations to the square root generated here is precisely the same as the one generated by our original square-root function of the section [Example: Square Roots by Newton's Method]().
 This approach of averaging successive approximations to a solution, a technique we that we call *average damping*, often aids the convergence of fixed-point searches.

 ----